linroger/FinanceCompendium/I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics/Chapter 02 Mathematical Induction And so on.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
-cssclasses: academia
 title: Chapter 2
-linter-yaml-title-alias: Chapter 2
+parent_directory: Everything You Always Wanted to Know About Mathematics
+formatted: 2025-12-21 10:00 AM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
 primary_tags:
-  - different proofs
-  - induction puzzle
+   - mathematical induction
-  - some equations
+   - inductive arguments
+   - sum of squares
-  - mathematical rigor
+   - domino analogy
+   - regions on plane
+   - tower of hanoi
    - fibonacci numbers
-  - following questions
 secondary_tags:
+   - recursive programming
+   - winning strategy
+   - cubic numbers
+   - inductive process
-  - mathematical induction
+   - proof technique
-  - puzzles learning
+   - geometric puzzles
+   - summation notation
-  - mathematically inductive definition
+   - inductive proof
+   - takeaway game
-  - inductive structure
+   - domino tilings
-  - recursive program inductive
+   - inductive game
-  - geometric puzzle
+   - chapter exercises
-tags_extracted: 2025-12-18T17:56:39.144721
-tags_method: max_quality_v1
+cssclasses: academia
 ---

 # Chapter 2

-# Mathematical Induction: "And so on …"
+## Mathematical Induction: "And so on …"

-# 2.1 Introduction
+## 2.1 Introduction

 This chapter marks our first big step toward investigating mathematical proofs more thoroughly and learning to construct our own.
 It is also an introduction to the first significant proof technique we will see.
 As we describe below, this chapter is meant to be an appetizer, a first taste, of what mathematical induction is and how to use it.
 A couple of chapters from now, we will be able to rigorously define induction and prove that this technique is mathematically valid.
 That's right, we'll actually prove how and why it works!
 For now, though, we'll continue our investigation of some interesting mathematical puzzles, with these particular problems hand-picked by us for their use of inductive techniques.

-# 2.1.1 Objectives
+## 2.1.1 Objectives

 The following short sections in this introduction will show you how this chapter fits into the scheme of the book.
 They will describe how our previous work will be helpful, they will motivate why we would care to investigate the topics that appear in this chapter, and they will tell you our goals and what you should keep in mind while reading along to achieve those goals.
 Right now, we will summarize the main objectives of this chapter for you via a series of statements.
 These describe the skills and knowledge you should have gained by the conclusion of this chapter.
 The following sections will reiterate these ideas in more detail, but this will provide you with a brief list for future reference.
 When you finish working through this chapter, return to this list and see if you understand all of these objectives.
 Do you see why we outlined them here as being important?
 Can you define all the terminology we use?
 Can you apply the techniques we describe?